MaxSydow/Identifying-Internet-Outages-Using-NLP-With-Twitter/README.md

 This is a summary of my capstone project for my Bachelors in Data Analytics at Western Governors University (2020).
 The business need related purpose of it was to use natural language processing to allow a generic, hypothetical internet service provider to take a more pro-active approach in outage detection.

+### Description of files

+Project_Proposal.pdf  - PDF write up of project propsal, aligned with capstone project rubric for the course

+Prject_Summary.pdf - PDF write up of project summary, aligned with capstone project rubric for the course

+InternetOutageNLP.ipynb - Jupyter notebook of Phython code used for ETL and NLP

+df_tweets.csv - comma separated file of extracted Tweets which was loaded into original data frame for processing

 # Contents
 [Project Summary](#project-summary)